ioanna-papi/BloodDonation/README.md

 	- Check blood bank stock for blood shortage and alert Hospital
 	- Request volunteers, through messages, to donate blood
 	- Request other Hospitals for needed blood units
-	- Receive requests from other Hospitals for giving them blood units
+	- Receive requests from other Hospitals in order to donate blood units
 	- Make new Donation Days in the Calendar

 - Blood Donor: